fudoniten/dolores/ARCHITECTURE_DECISIONS.md

 4. **Optimize Database Performance** - Complexity: 7
    - Implement indexing on frequently queried fields.
    - Use MongoDB's sharding capabilities to distribute data across multiple nodes.
+## Summary

+The architectural decisions documented in this file outline the strategic choices made to enhance the scalability, reliability, and efficiency of the project.
+By adopting a microservices architecture, we enable independent deployment and scaling of services, which supports future growth and integration needs.
+The implementation of a CI/CD pipeline streamlines the development process, reducing time to market and improving code quality.
+The selection of a NoSQL database, specifically MongoDB, addresses the need for handling large volumes of unstructured data with high throughput.

+These decisions collectively contribute to a robust and flexible system architecture, capable of adapting to evolving business requirements and technological advancements.
+Continuous monitoring and refinement of these decisions will ensure the system remains aligned with project goals and user expectations.